ONLYOFFICE/docspace-api-sdk-python/docs/RoomsApi.md

 Unarchive a room

-Moves a room with the ID specified in the request from the \"Archive\" section to the \"Rooms\" section.
+Moves a room with the ID specified in the request from the "Archive" section to the "Rooms" section.

 ### Example